-Anglicans have been in Pender Harbour for over a century.
-We're thankful to be reaching our community today.
+Anglicans have been in Pender Harbour for over a century, and we're thankful to be reaching our community today.
 Join us every Sunday at 10am!

 People come from Egmont to Sechelt, Halfmoon Bay to Kleindale, Garden Bay and Madeira Park.
 Sunday mornings are a joyful time of worship and fellowship, preaching and communion.
 We have Baptists, Lutherans, Non-Denominational, and yes, some Anglicans as well!
 We are glad to be part of the Anglican Network in Canada and the Anglican Church in North America.

 The Anglican presence in Pender Harbour began via mission boats in the 1900s with Rev. John Antle and the Columbia Coast Mission.
 Under Antle’s leadership, then Canon Alan Greene, St. Mary’s Hospital was built in Garden Bay.
 In 1939 they added a chapel and held services there until the hospital closed in 1964.